pythonicmux/multiorderAlgorithm/README.md

 ## `MultiorderNode` class

-`MultiorderNode` is the global planner for the robot that runs on the ground station and processes incoming orders into moves in batches, sending the moves to the robot one-by-one.
+`MultiorderNode` is the global planner for the robot that runs on the ground station and processes incoming orders into moves in batches, sending the moves to the robot in entire batches.
+It keeps track of which move in the batch the robot is on based on its location, and calculates a new batch when the robot is done with the current batch.

 A user creates a graph and specifies a robot's starting location and capacity, and then the user can create a `MultiorderNode` to process orders online for a robot travelling on this graph.
 The